Subscribe to updates

 Sufficiency Statement for Children in Care and Care Leavers 2025-2029 and Transformation of Children's Homes Update

-A report was scheduled to provide an update on the new Sufficiency Statement for Children in Care and Care Leavers 2025-2029 and progress on the transformation of children's homes.
-The Sufficiency Statement, approved by cabinet in October 2025, outlines Durham's strategic approach to ensuring sufficient accommodation for children in care and care leavers.
-It addresses the policy context, a summary of needs, increasing budget pressures, and work programmes aligned with the Durham Cares Board.
-The report noted that the increasing demand and pressure to meet sufficiency duties are replicated across the UK, impacting council budgets.
-National reviews, including those by Josh MacAlister and the Competitions and Markets Authority, have highlighted the changing landscape of children's social care and the expansion of the for-profit sector.
-The Department of Education's policy paper, 'Keeping children safe, helping families thrive,' published in November 2024, sets out four key principles for reform, which have informed the new Children's Wellbeing Bill.
+A significant portion of the meeting was dedicated to discussing the Sufficiency Statement for Children in Care and Care Leavers 2025-2029 and the ongoing transformation of children's homes.
+The Sufficiency Statement, approved in October 2025, outlines Durham's strategic approach to ensuring sufficient accommodation for children in care and care leavers, replacing the former Sufficiency and Commissioning Strategy 2022-2024.
+The report highlighted policy contexts, a summary of needs, increasing budget pressures, and work programmes aligned with the Durham Cares Board.
+National reviews, including those by Josh MacAlister and the Competitions and Markets Authority, were noted as influencing the changing landscape of children's social care.
+The Department of Education's policy paper, 'Keeping children safe, helping families thrive,' and the forthcoming Children's Wellbeing Bill were also identified as key shapers of the new Sufficiency Statement.

-The report detailed significant challenges, including a 33% rise in the children in care rate over five years, a higher rate of children entering care compared to benchmarks, and a growing number of children in care with special educational needs or an Education, Health and Care Plan (EHCP).
-The use of independent children's homes had increased by 258% between 2019 and 2025, with 60% of young people in these homes living outside County Durham.
-The report outlined four key work programme areas for change: supporting children and young people to live outside of care, focusing on family-based homes, ensuring sufficiency for children's homes, and market management opportunities.
-Significant financial pressures were also highlighted, with projected increases in expenditure for children in care.
+The report detailed significant pressures, including a 33% rise in the children in care rate over five years, a higher rate of children entering care compared to benchmarks, and a growing number of children in care with special educational needs or Education, Health and Care Plans.
+The use of independent children's homes had increased substantially, with a majority of young people in these homes living outside County Durham.
+The need for more foster carers was also emphasised.

 Children's Social Care Reforms

-The committee was also scheduled to receive an overview of the national Children's Social Care Reform programme and the local authority's response through the Families First Partnership (FFP) Programme.
-National guidance for the FFP Programme was released on 20 March 2025, marking the formal start of government reforms aimed at delivering earlier, more effective support, stronger safeguarding arrangements, and improved outcomes for children and families.
-The FFP Programme requires local authorities and partners to deliver a more integrated, family-focused system that prioritises early help, strengthens family networks, and improves outcomes.
-Key reform areas include a reformed front door
+The committee was scheduled to receive an overview of the national Children's Social Care Reform programme and County Durham's response through the Families First Partnership (FFP) Programme.
+National guidance for the FFP Programme was released on 20 March 2025, aiming to reshape services for earlier, more effective support, stronger safeguarding, and improved outcomes for children and families.
+The FFP Programme seeks to deliver a more integrated, family-focused system prioritising early help, strengthening family networks, and improving outcomes.

 Topics